 This where the counterfeiters fall short and where the trained eye can spot a fake Panerai, if you know where to look.
 Look closely at the “Swan Neck Regulator on the balance wheel.

-Fitting this very tiny additional part correctly, seems to be an impossible task for the counterfeiters, hence the screw holes are drilled off centre and subsequently the tiny holding screws are not centered and their heads hanging out over the metal strip they are fastening.
-That one tiny point, noticable only under a 2.5 magnification loupe was enough to allow me to know the watch in my hand is a fake!
+Fitting this very tiny additional part correctly, seems to be an impossible task for the counterfeiters, hence the screw holes are drilled off center and subsequently the tiny holding screws are not centered and their heads hanging out over the metal strip they are fastening.
+That one tiny point, noticeable only under a 2.5 magnification loupe was enough to allow me to know the watch in my hand is a fake!

 Why Buy a Real Panerai?